Is it Rheumatoid Arthritis or Lyme Disease?

 - Large joints (such as the knee) on one side of the body are frequently affected by joint discomfort.

-- Antibiotics were used to treat him.
+- Antibiotics were used to treat it.

 - Unknown causes for a chronic inflammatory disease